“Or… just write me a check, genau? Like a normal person.”

 “See you tomorrow?”

-Ekster waited for a good ten minutes after all vans had left the property, before he crept his way out of the bushes.
+He watched as the doors of the last van in the line were thrown shut and the keyholder locked up the church.
+Ekster waited for a good ten minutes after all vans had left the property, before he crept out of the bushes.
 Time to see if his statue was still where she should be.

 Of course she was.
 The Salon preparations had made his job even easier than it already was, by clearing away a couple of the worthless marble works that had surrounded her.
 He quickly took a few pictures of the updated scene.

 Ekster blinked away his own recollections.
-He wasn't superstitious, but to regard art as man’s immortalized manifestation had been integral to the teachings of his forming years.
+He wasn't superstitious, but to regard art as man’s immortalized manifestation had been integral to the teachings of his formative years.
 Humans chant and build.
 They dream, pray, revere, submiss and create.
 We perish, and art prevails.
 He thought of his mother's hands.
-Of her fingers tracing lines of unreadable words at night and with her voice clear as day in his head, she spoke to him.
+Of her fingers tracing lines of unreadable words at night and with her voice clear as day in his head, she spoke to him in her mother’s native tongue:

 “For His invisible attributes, namely, His eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made… My son… Understand we are capable of creation too.
 Have I not created you?
 Have your hands not brought forth music?
 We create, and ought to protect what has been created before us.
 Know where you come from, cherish your forefathers.
 It is through the burden of our creations that we live forever.”

 “The soul who sins shall die.
-The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.”
+The son shall not suffer for the iniquity of the father,” he muttered out loud.

 On his way out, he walked past a couple of interesting-looking amulets, there for the taking.
 Just a little something to keep him busy at night.